justindujardin/mathy/libraries/website/docs/index.md

 $ mathy simplify "2x + 4 + 3x * 6"
 ```

-This uses the pretrained `mathy_alpha_sm` model that we installed above.

-The model is used to determine which intermediate steps to take in order to get to the desired solution.
+This uses the a swam planning algorithm to determine which intermediate steps to take in order to get to the desired solution.

-The output will vary based on the model, but it might look like this:
+The output will vary based, but it might look like this:

 <div align="center" data-termynal-container>
     <div id="termynal-two" data-termynal="" data-ty-typedelay="40" data-ty-lineDelay="1000">